v-y-l/Homepage/README.md

-# Blog
+# Homepage
-Welcome to my personal homepage.
-The articles and post represent my opinion and mine only, and I reserve the right to refine or change my opinions. :)
+This code powers the frontend of my personal webpage.
+Accompanying thoughts and opinions are my own :)